 Project activities requiring financial resources cannot commence until the contribution agreement has been signed by both the applicant and IAF.

-Projects receiving funding through Stream 1: Producer Projects of the Agriculture Water Infrastructure Program can begin as of approval and must be completed within three years or before January 15, 2032, whichever is first.
+Projects receiving funding through Stream 1: Producer Projects of the Agriculture Water Infrastructure Program can begin upon approval and must be completed within three years or before January 15, 2032, whichever is first.
 Projects may carry over between fiscal years.

 If the project is not approved, the applicant will receive a written response from IAF via email and the IAF Client Portal.